ckeighley/SD-WAN-Demo/readme.md

 # Overview

-*Standalone SD-WAN* contains configuration for a branch with no central hub which is a standalone configuration that does not integrate with any other files in this repository.
+*Standalone SD-WAN* contains configuration for a branch with no central hub which.
+This configuration does not integrate with any other files in this repository.

 Single Hub and Dual hub both have a base configuration for the Hub(s) and Branches.
 These config files listed below are the base configuration which more advanced features (extensions) may be added to.